-Example: Juana, an LPR, petitions her daughter Patricia who is 20 and therefore eligible for 2A preference status (child of lawful permanent resident).
-The petition is only pending one month before it is approved.
+pending one month before it is approved.
 Patricia is 22 by the time the priority date becomes current.
 Since she can only deduct one month from her biological age under the CSPA, she is unable to remain a 2A beneficiary, and her petition automatically becomes a 2B preference petition (unmarried daughter of an LPR).

-F. Revoked Petitions and Recapturing of Priority Date
+D. Revoked Petitions and Recapturing of Priority Date

 If a visa petition is revoked, a new petition filed by the same petitioner for the same beneficiary will NOT acquire the old priority date.
-However, if the petition is not revoked and the petitioner files new petition for the same petitioner, the petition can be given the earlier priority date.
-143
+However, if the petition is not revoked and the petitioner files a new petition for the same petitioner, the petition can be given the earlier priority date.
+132